What is the nature of Reality vs. the nature of Beliefs, Theories, Good Ideas, Stories?

 On the other hand this is very complex and not straightforward at the same time, because there is way more than just the objective biological reality going on inside of us at any moment in any situation.
 There is also (and just as importantly) “personal reality” going on inside of us at any moment — the personal reality of our awareness, perception, thoughts, feelings, decisions, actions, movement, sensations, beliefs, opinions, patterns, strengths, weaknesses, etc. etc. etc.

-Check out these REALITY related Projects:
+Check out these REALITY related Titles:

 3 Other Reality Titles (with Synopses Only)